top of page

 Information Signs

 Many traffic gardens feature a prominent, colorful information sign at or near the entrance, varying in style and content.
 These signs play an important role in guiding users and ensuring a positive experience.
-Typically, they start with a welcoming message to set the tone and may outline rules for using the traffic garden.
-In addition, behavioral tips, such as reminders to be courteous of others, and safety messages help reinforce safe practices.
+Typically, they start with a welcome message to set...

 53783554828_ee7858945f_o_edited.png